 - 52. The regulations governing the functioning of the supervision and control committees are defined in the Board of Directors Regulations, and are consistent with those applicable to those which are obligatory by law based on the above recommendations, including: - a.
 They are exclusively comprised of non-executive directors, the majority of which are independent directors. - b.
 Committees should be chaired by an independent director. - c.
-The Board of Directors should appoint the members of such committees with regard to the knowledge, aptitudes and experience of its directors and the terms of reference of each committee; discuss their proposals and reports; and be responsible for overseeing and evaluating their work, which should be reported to the first board plenary following each meeting; - d.
-They may engage external advisors, when they feel this is necessary for the discharge of their duties.
+The Board of Directors should appoint the members of such committees with regard to the knowledge, aptitudes and experience of its directors and the terms of reference of each committee; discuss their proposals and reports; and be responsible for overseeing and evaluating their work, which should be reported to the first board plenary following each meeting;

+d.
+They may engage external advisors , when they feel this is necessary f or the discharge 0 their duties.

 e.
-Meetings must be reflected in minutes to be made available to the Board members.
+Meetings mus t be reflected d in minutes to be made ava ailable to the Board l members